arkatebi/OpenWorld-problem/README.md

 ```

 ##### File Format of the first input file
-The first input file, sp_list.txt, is a TWO column text file listing
+The first input file, sp_list.txt, is a TWO-column text file listing
-the species to be considered: the first column has the taxon ids
+the species to be considered.
+The first column has the taxon ids
 and the second column has the organism names.

 ##### File Format of the second input file